smucclaw/documentation/docs/output.rst

 -----------------------------------------
 auto-generation of natural language
 -----------------------------------------
-technically logical english also outputs natural language
+Logical english outputs natural language

+This shows up in the sidebar as **Export as Logical English**.

 ---

 Natural language from L4 is generated from L4 rules being transpiled into Grammatical Framework, which can be transliterated to different languages.
 The transliteration requires concrete grammars to be written for different languages.

+This currently shows up in the sidebar as **Export the decision trees as Purescript**.

 TODO: further explanation on how to write GF grammars for rules